Yamaha A3M Review

-With so many acoustic guitars under $1000 it can be tough to find something that is exciting and new.
-The Yamaha A3M is on the higher side of the price range but for good reason!
+With a good deal of acoustics under 1000, it can be tough to find something that is exciting and new.
+The Yamaha A3M is on the higher side of the price range, but for good reason!

-This guitar is really impressive and will bring you an exceptional experience whether at home or on stage, heck even recording you will be golden utilizing the electronic system.
+This guitar is really impressive and will bring you an exceptional experience.
+Whether at home or on stage, you will be golden utilizing the electronic system.

-Yamaha is a well known builder and has many years of making great guitars.
-Their A series brings the goods and tells of their experience in manufacturing!
+Yamaha is a well-known builder and has many years of making great guitars.
+Their “A” series guitar brings the goods.
+It tells of their experience in manufacturing!

-This is another one of those guitars that is hard to put down.
+This is another one of those guitars that are hard to put down.
 It sings when you strum and barks when you really dig in!